 PREPARING TO HARVEST: THE “WINDOW”

 This term indicates the period during which the plant is at its optimum state of ripeness.
 The window opens when the plant is first ripe.
 Somewhere along the line, the plant becomes over-ripe which signifies the closing of the window of harvest.
-For most Indicas, the window of harvest is about two week’s long.
+For most Indicas, the window of the harvest is about two weeks long.
 This gives or takes a couple of days for various strains.
 Indoors, if going directly from an 18/6 hour vegetative light cycle to a 12/12 hour bud cycle.
 Most Indicas take about eight weeks to fully mature.

-In the Northern Hemisphere, many outdoor growers like to harvest Indica outdoors in the second to third week of October.
+In the Northern Hemisphere, many outdoor growers like to harvest Indica outdoors in the second to the third week of October.
 For Sativa grown either indoors or outdoors, the window may be open much longer.
 Some Sativas take up to thirteen weeks to mature indoors.
 Outdoors many will go well into November and even December if conditions are right.